Table of contents

-Type 2 diabetes is a disorder in which insulin is present but cannot act properly.
+Type 2 diabetes is a disorder in which insulin is present but cannot act appropriately.
 This is commonly known as insulin resistance.
 In the early years of the disease, the pancreas can compensate by producing high levels of insulin.
-At some point, however, the pancreas can no longer maintain the excessive insulin production.
-The amount of insulin produced is then no longer sufficient to control blood glucose levels, and type 2 diabetes mellitus manifests.
+At some point, however, the pancreas can no longer maintain excessive insulin production.
+The amount of insulin produced is no longer sufficient to control blood glucose levels, and type 2 diabetes mellitus manifests.

-Type 2 diabetes usually develops in adults, although more and more children, teens, and young adults are being diagnosed.
+This common form of diabetes usually develops in adults, although more and more children, teens, and young adults are being diagnosed.

 Some specific genes identified are: